 We need liquidity to pay our operating expenses, interest on our debt and dividends on our capital stock.
 Without sufficient liquidity, we will be forced to curtail our operations, and our business will suffer.
 The principal sources of our liquidity are cash flow from our operations and borrowings under our senior credit facility.
 In the event these resources do not satisfy our liquidity needs, we may have to seek additional financing.
 The availability of additional financing will depend on a variety of factors such as market conditions, the general availability of credit, the volume of trading activities, our credit ratings and credit capacity, as well as the possibility that customers or lenders could develop a negative perception of our long- or short-term financial prospects if the level of our business activity decreased due to a market downturn.
 In late 2008, Lehman Brothers, a 6.5% participant in our credit facility, filed for bankruptcy and stopped funding its share of our revolver borrowings.
 As Lehman Brothers is a defaulting lender, we are no longer able to draw upon their pro-rata portion of the revolver commitment.
 As of June 30, 2009, we had drawn \$2.7 million of the \$10 million applicable to Lehman Brothers.
 As such, Lehman Brothers' remaining \$7.3 million commitment has not been included in our availability under our credit facility.
-It is uncertain whether a new lender will purchase Lehman Brothers' interest in our senior credit facility.
+It is uncertain whether a new lender will purchase Lehman Brothers' interest in our senior credit facility and fund the shortfall.
+In addition, there can be no assurance that our other lenders will continue to fund our senior credit facility.
 If our internal sources of liquidity prove to be insufficient, we may not be able to successfully obtain additional financing on favorable terms, or at all.